iainctduncan/papers/source/background.rst

 The first historical example of programming computer music (that one might reasonably consider as more than an audio experiment) used a music DSL, namely Max Matthew's MUSIC I language, created in 1957.
-MUSIC I (originally refered to as simply MUSIC) was a domain specific language written in assembly language for the IBM 704 mainframe at Bell Labs.
+MUSIC I (originally referred to as simply MUSIC) was a domain specific language written in assembly language for the IBM 704 mainframe at Bell Labs.
 It was able to translate a high-level textual language with musical abstractions to assembly code, and could (through various intermediary steps) output digital audio.